 A strong building requires a solid foundation.
-If some part of the foundation is sagging, weak, or generally insufficient, the rest of the building will be compromised.
+If some part of the foundation is sagging, weak, or unstable, the rest of the building will be compromised.
 You must bolster the foundation to fix the building.

-Your feet are your body’s foundation, and the same concept applies—when your feet are weak or have biomechanical problems, you risk having pain and injuries in your lower limbs as well as elsewhere in your body, like your knees, hips, and back.
-Supporting your lower limbs can help you improve your foot function and eliminate pain.
+Your feet are your body’s foundation, and the same concept applies.
+When your feet are weak or have biomechanical problems, you risk pain and injury throughout your body—not just the feet and ankles!

-That’s where arch supports and orthotics come in.
-These shoe inserts are designed to fit your foot shape and biomechanical needs, adjusting how your feet stand and strike the ground.
-This adjustment can help your lower limbs function the way they’re meant to and better handle pressure.
+That’s where arch supports, custom orthotics, and bracing (ankle-foot orthoses, or AFOs) come in.
+These devices are designed to fit your foot shape and biomechanical needs, adjusting how your feet stand and strike the ground.

 What Are the Benefits of Wearing Orthotics?

-The right pair of custom orthotics can support your arch, cushion your steps, distribute weight more evenly across your foot, and even realign and reposition your feet, ankles, and skeletal alignment.
+The right pair of inserts can support your arch, cushion your steps, distribute weight more evenly across your foot, and even realign and reposition your feet, ankles, and skeletal structure.

-As a result, orthotics can be an extremely effective nonsurgical treatment option for a wide variety of conditions that can be caused by poor foot structure or alignment, including heel pain, flat feet, knee pain, arthritis, and more.
+As a result, they can be an extremely effective nonsurgical treatment option for a wide variety of conditions that are tied to poor foot structure or alignment, including heel pain, flat feet, knee pain, arthritis, and more.